 So, Should Asana Listen?

 It depends on their business strategy and what is most important to their customers.
-We were paying for 5 users when we were with Asana.
+We were paying for five users when we were with Asana.
 We’re 25 people now, but investing in ClickUp instead.
 How many other teams and companies might have moved away from Asana?

 However, you cannot please everyone.
 The number of people demanding the feature might be a small minority.
-Making changes to the software to please them might mean a change in focus and that could have other negative consequences.
+Making changes to the software to please them might mean a shift in focus and that could have other negative consequences.

 If moving away from Asana is not an option for you, watch this video for a workaround solution: